CISMM/NetworkExtractor/README.txt

 Obtain from ftp://ftp.qt.nokia.com/qt/source/qt-all-opensource-src-4.5.3.zip

+You need to compile inside the Visual Studio Tools/Command Line so that it can find NMake.

 Configure with:

 configure -platform win32-msvc2005 -no-webkit -no-dbus -no-phonon -debug-and-release -opensource -shared

 The -no-webkit, -no-dbus, and -no-phonon options are not required.

+Build with:

+nmake
+nmake install